bhavyachandrappa/read/README.md

       Registered user can save notebooks in Firebase database
 8. Open notebooks: </br>
       Registered user can review his/her notebooks saved in Firebase database at any time
+9. To delete note: </br>
+      Long press on the note item that needs to be deleted from the displayed note list

 ## Final Project Status